 Review your budget plan

 One of the best philosophies I’ve heard is “What doesn’t get tracked, doesn’t get managed.”
 It’s crucial to monitor where your money goes each month if your goals involve improving your financial situation.
-Tracking where your money is going daily or even on a weekly basis, will help you make smarter decisions that will help you move toward your financial goals.
-Reviewing your spending at the end of the month can really aid in keeping you on track and help you set money aside for any potentially unforeseen circumstances as well as monitor your performance.
+Tracking where your money is going daily or even every week, will help you make smarter decisions that will help you move toward your financial goals.
+Reviewing your spending at the end of the month can aid in keeping you on track and help you set money aside for any potentially unforeseen circumstances as well as monitor your performance.

 Prioritize your tasks